GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

 ## Prerequisites

 1. Create a project in the [Cloud Console](https://console.cloud.google.com/project).
+Take note of the *Project ID* string.
+Use it to replace `YOUR_PROJECT_ID`.
-1. Enable billing for your project.
+3. Enable billing for your project.
-1. Install and initialize the [Cloud SDK][cloud_sdk].
+4. Install and initialize the [Cloud SDK][cloud_sdk].

 All code for this tutorial is available in the [PHP samples repository][laravel-framework-sample].